 How to View Your Google Chrome Saved Passwords

-- Launch Google Chrome on your computer and click on the three dots in the upper right-hand corner of the screen.
-This will open the Chrome menu.
+- Launch “Google Chrome” on your computer or laptop, then click on the “vertical ellipsis” (Menu) in the upper right-hand corner of the screen or click on your “profile icon.”

 - Select “Passwords.”

 - You’ll see a list of all website passwords you previously allowed Chrome to save.
 To reveal a specific password, click on the “eye” icon.